XNash/neuralstark/README.md

 ## Usage

 Once both the backend and frontend servers are running, open your web browser and navigate to the address provided by the frontend development server (e.g., `http://localhost:5173`).
-You can then interact with the NeuralStark AI assistant through the web interface.
+You can then interact with **Xynorash**, the NeuralStark AI assistant, through the web interface.

 ## Contributing